 In Rounds 1 through 4, this section was administered only to persons in non-nursing home residential care settings.
-Starting in Round 5, it was also administered to persons living in age restricted housing (e.g. retirement community or senior housing community).
+Starting in Round 5, it was also administered to persons living in retirement communities.
+It is re-administered only for persons who indicate they have moved since the last interview.

 The questions asked are: services available at the place person lives whether or not he/she uses these; services used in the last month; and, for services used, if there is an extra charge.
-The list of services in Rounds 1 through 4 includes meals; help with medications, bathing and dressing, laundry, housekeeping; transportation and socializing.
-Starting in Round 5, the list was expanded to include: areas to walk; fitness center; onsite health and wellness programs; and a medical emergency system to call someone for help.
+The list of services covers meals; help with medications, bathing and dressing, laundry, housekeeping; transportation and socializing.

-Residence (RE): Physical structure of residence Housing Type (HT): Length of residence and type of place Home Environment (HO): Features of the home environment Environmental Modifications (EM): Whether features of the home environment were added and out-of-pocket costs if so; out of pocket costs for other devices for daily activities Environmental Checklist (IR): Conditions inside and outside the home Facility Questionnaire (FQ): If sample person is in residential care (including nursing home) services available at place and at sample person's level of care; payment information in last month
+- Residence (RE): Physical structure of residence Housing Type (HT): Length of residence and type of place Home Environment (HO): Features of the home environment Environmental Modifications (EM): Whether features of the home environment were added and out-of-pocket costs if so; out of pocket costs for other devices for daily activities Environmental Checklist (IR): Conditions inside and outside the home

+Facility Questionnaire (FQ): If sample person is in residential care (including nursing home) services available at place and at sample person's level of care; payment information in last month